ShivOnly/threat-intelligence-ui/README.md

 ---

 A modern **Threat Intelligence Dashboard** built with **Next.js, React, TailwindCSS, TypeScript, Recharts, Framer Motion, and Zustand**.
-It provides a clean and interactive interface to view and analyze **Indicators of Compromise (IOCs)** such as IPs, URLs, and Subnets with charts, summaries, and filters.
+It provides a clean and interactive interface to view and analyze **Indicators of Compromise (IOCs)** such as IPs, URLs, and Subnets with charts, summaries, and filters. (screenshots provided below)

 ---

 ## 🚀 Features

 - 📊 **Summary Dashboard** – Total IOCs & severity breakdown
 - 🔍 **IOC Filtering** – Filter by severity or type
 - 📑 **IOC List** – Interactive IOC table/list